danini/magsac/README.md

-# The MAGSAC algorithm for robust model fitting without using an inlier-outlier threshold
+# The MAGSAC and MAGSAC++ algorithms for robust model fitting without using a single inlier-outlier threshold

 The MAGSAC and MAGSAC++ algorithms proposed for robust model estimation without a single inlier-outlier threshold.